mpalourdio/ps5scraper/README.md

 ## WARNING

-Do NOT make a too much agressive cron value, or you'll be banned by websites VERY fast
+Do NOT fill a too much agressive cron value, or you'll be banned by websites VERY fast